10 Free Adjective Worksheets

-Kids use a ridiculous amount of emoticons in phone conversation nowadays.
+Kids use a ridiculous amount of emoticons in phone conversations nowadays.
 What do they all mean?
 How do you associate an emoticon to an emotion?

 In this comparative adjectives worksheet, students write sentences for each image.
 In addition, they have to use the words in each image to create sentences.

-Comparative adjectives contrast differences (bigger, faster, higher, etc) between two or several people, places or things.
-For example, it usually follows this pattern of sentence:
+Comparative adjectives contrast differences (bigger, faster, higher, etc) between two or several people, places, or things.
+For example, it usually follows this pattern of the sentence: